vadimoarturo/Rappelz_Private_Antimacros/README.md

 If you are not able to isBlock = 1, then you are warned about this

+If you haven't killed any monsters for 800 seconds, taking into account the time of the last monster you killed, the counter is reset

 Additionally, there is protection from killing monsters in any dungeon, to limit the level of characters.